“The Apollo has always been a source of pride for the community and for Harlem.”

 Featuring Medical professionals and talented performers.

-The Harlem Healthy Soul Festival is the Apollo Theater’s annual community initiative focused on family wellness.
+The Harlem Healthy Soul Festival is the Apollo Theater’s community initiative focused on family wellness.
 This daylong, free event serves as a platform for Harlem families to learn about numerous community resources that can help lead to healthier lives.
 The Festival transforms the Apollo and 126th Street (behind the Theater) into a block party filled with entertainment and health education resources.
 Activities throughout the day include live performances in front of the Apollo and presentations by celebrities, doctors, and health experts inside the Theater.
 Families participate in free activities such as health screenings, nutrition-focused cooking demonstrations, and exercise modules.

 Ring in the Holidays with Festive, Family Fun